williamlidberg/Analyses-of-Environmental-Data-2/README.md

 # 💻 Setting up your environment

 This course will only focus on free and open source tools which will always be accecible to you so you don't have to fight with the IT-department of your future employer.
 You will not need to pay for, or manage, expensive licens fees.
-In the first half of this course you used Rstudio to run R scripts but in order to work with Python scripts you need a Python envrinoment.
+You might have used Rstudio to run R scripts before but in order to work with Python scripts you need a Python envrinoment.

+The first assignment is to set up your python environment that you will use for this course.
+You have two options.
+The first option is to use google colab.
+This is free but requires a google account.
+The second option is to use your own computer.
+This is optional but I do recommend that you at least try it.
+It will give you valuable knowledge on how to set up your own workstation in the future.

+Open this notebook using google colab or anaconda: https://github.com/williamlidberg/Analyses-of-Environmental-Data-2/blob/main/modules/module_1/Assignment_1.ipynb to an external site.

+Run the code in the cells and awnser the question in the bottom.
+Then download the notebook and submitt it to canvas named Yourname_assignment1.ipynbLinks to an external site..
+In the file, include both the codes and the outcomes.
+Answer questions in short text.

 ## Jupyter notebooks
  Instead of Rstudio we will use Jupyter notebooks to analyze and interract with the data.
 The Jupyter Notebook is a web application for creating and sharing computational documents.
 It offers a simple, streamlined, document-centric experience.
 It supports over 40 programming languages, including Python, R, Julia, and Scala.
 In this crouse we will demonstrate two ways to set up notebooks.
 The easy way using google colab, and the fun way using your own computer.